JackPieCZ/EEPPR/README.md

 If you encounter any issues during installation or running the method, please check the following:

-1. Ensure your CUDA installation matches the version specified by the Anaconda environment version.
-2. Make sure all prerequisites are correctly installed by running the `method/test_imports.py` script.
+- Make sure all prerequisites are correctly installed by running the `method/test_imports.py` script.
-3. Verify that you're using the correct Python version (3.9) within the Anaconda environment.
+- Verify that you're using the correct Python version (3.9) within the Anaconda environment.
+- Ensure your CUDA installation matches the version specified by the Anaconda environment version.

+- `Metavision SDK Driver error 103001`: You are trying to open a file using a filepath that contains some special characters.
+- `RuntimeError: Found no NVIDIA driver on your system`: If you have NVIDIA GPU, check that you have updated its driver, otherwise use the `--device cpu` flag when running the method.

 If problems persist, please open an issue with details about your setup and the error you're encountering.